 Let me start with what I feel would win as the Anguilla-Beaches.com readers' pick for the first choice for a Anguilla sunset beach (feel free to contest this in the comments below ;-) )...

 Meads Bay is on the northern coast of Anguilla and the sun sets off to the left if you are on the beach, facing the ocean.

 While the entire bay is a great place to be for sunset, Carimar Beach Club offers the best spot for a Meads Bay sunset from the sand.
 It's located on the far eastern end of the bay.

-If you are looking for more of a vista for a Meads Bay sunset, go to the Sunset Lounge at Viceroy (on the far western end of the bay) and view it from one of the many overlooks.
-Viceroy is located on both Meads Bay and Barnes Bay.
+If you are looking for more of a vista for a Meads Bay sunset, go to the Sunset Lounge at Four Seasons (formerly Sunset Lounge at Viceroy) on the far western end of the bay and view it from one of the many overlooks.
+Four Seasons is located on both Meads Bay and Barnes Bay.

 Meads Bay, Anguilla sunset

-Of course, anywhere in between Carimar and Viceroy can also be very romantic.
+Of course, anywhere in between Carimar and Four Seasons can also be very romantic.

 What's even better?
 You can stop in to Blanchard's Beach Shack when you are done gazing at the horizon.